prsai/ibotg/README.md

   receive messages from a channel to forward them to Telegram and, via
   private messages, pass commands directly to telegram-cli and return its output.
-This contact has no presence in Telegram network so the telegram_name should be empty.
+This contact has no presence in Telegram network so the telegram_name and username should be empty.
 It must be in all channels.

 * unknown user: it's the user on IRC that maps any Telegram user that is not in the contact file (will show the Telegram name into brackets).
-This contact has no presence in Telegram network so the telegram_name should be empty.
+This contact has no presence in Telegram network so the telegram_name and username should be empty.
 It must be in all channels.

 * echo user: it's your user on Telegram that must be mapped in IRC for echo messages (if enabled) and history logs, it must be different from master